 You just put in the individual’s name and company and the program will respond with a massive set of possible email addresses.
 Unfortunately, this no longer seems to be functional in 2021.

 You can also make good guesses at email addresses using Google.
 Searching for “*@companyemail.com” will bring back a list of that company’s email addresses.
 While you probably won’t be able to directly identify the hiring manager’s email, you should be able to find out how they format their email address.

-Knowing the format by which the company assigns email addresses, along with the hiring manager’s name will give you an awesome idea of what the email address is likely to be.
+Knowing the format by which the company assigns email addresses, along with the hiring manager’s name, will give you an awesome idea of what the email address is likely to be.